pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Persuade, Cool (or Genre-savviness where appropriate).
 When you persuade someone of something, or try to convince them that your genre-savvy plan is safer.

+   On result:
+      - 10+: You convince them
+      - 7-9: You partially convince them, or they get part of it wrong
+      - 6-: You fail to convince them, and GM can fuck with you

 - Freak em out, Hot.
 When you intimidate another person.

    On result: